 Add the onions and garlic to a blender along with the roasted tomatoes and a single chipotle in adobo.
 Combine well.

 I like this soup best when the heat is mild.
 A single chipotle will give you just a whisper of heat in the final product, but of course you can always amp it up by adding more chipotles.

-Try to get your hands on some stock that you trust.
-I’m using some vegetable stock for this batch, but chicken stock works really well too.
+If possible, try to get your hands on some stock that you trust.
+I’m using some homemade vegetable stock for this batch, but chicken stock works really well too.

 Before adding the broth we’ll sweat the veggies for a few minutes to get ’em started.

 Let these saute in some oil for a few minutes and give ’em a pinch of salt.
 And keep in mind that you’ve got leeway on the veggies; feel free to add in anything else that you’re craving.

 Add the blender puree to the veggies along with 10-12 cups of stock.
 I usually pour some stock into the blender to rinse it out.

 Since we’ll be simmering the meatballs in the broth, you could probably get away with using water as the base, but good stock really does make it taste better so I think it’s worth adding it in.

 2 teaspoons Mexican oregano